 Traditional RFP responses trigger analytical brain regions.
 Narrative-driven proposals activate both analytical and emotional processing centers, creating what researchers call "transportation"—the phenomenon where readers become immersed in your narrative world.
 This dual activation leads to higher information retention and more favorable evaluation scores.

-A narrative framework lets you demonstrate this understanding without explicitly stating it.
+When three vendors offer similar technical capabilities, storytelling becomes the tiebreaker.
+A narrative framework lets you demonstrate understanding without explicitly stating it.
 Instead of writing "We understand your pain points," you show understanding by structuring your response around a client story that mirrors their situation.

 Start by demonstrating comprehension of the client's specific situation.
 This isn't about restating their RFP requirements—it's about contextualizing those requirements within their broader business objectives.